NiziL/esnpy/README.md

 ## About the documentation

 Sorry guys, I'm not into writing documentation...
 But please, feel free to open tickets and discuss about your trouble using `esnpy`, I'll enjoy to help you !

 Anyway, you can take a look at either the `examples` folder or the wiki for a quick start ;)

-## Future work

-- Reservoir tuning with intrisic plasticity
-  - *Improving reservoirs using intrinsic plasticity*, B. Schrauwen et al.
-  - *Online reservoir adaptation by intrinsic plasticity* for backpropagation–decorrelation and echo state learning*, J.J.
-Steil

-- Online training
-  - *Backpropagation-decorrelation: online recurrent learning with O(N) complexity*, J.J.
-Steil